Windows Jump List Parser (jmp)

 dir c:\users\*ions-ms /b /s | jmp -pipe -csv > results.csv

 The above syntax will process all the Destinations-ms files that are located anywhere in the c:\users directory or subdirectories.
 This assumes, of course, that one is running with administrator privileges.

 When analyzing the CSV output, the automaticDestinations metadata will include the MRU/MFU index, stream and timestamp.
 The annotated snapshot below has been trimmed to show this information.

 On the left of the output one can see the application identifier.
 Matching this identifier to a known application can be done by visiting http://www.forensicswiki.org/wiki/List of Jump List IDs, where there are tables of application IDs matched to their respective application.

 The MRU/MFU index is a chronological list of entries, where #1 is the latest.
 Each application ID has each own sequential list.
 Following the index value is the stream number (or directory name) that holds the data in the compound file.
 It is not uncommon to find hundreds of streams, where each stream (with a couple exceptions) contains a SHLLINK data structure.
 The MRU/MFU entry has a unique timestamp that shows when that entry was updated.
-Combining the MRU/MFU data with that of the SHLLINK metadata provides a wealth of forensic information to the investigator.
+Finally, some of the entries contain the target's MFT entry (or inode) and sequence number.
+Combining the MRU/MFU data with that of the SHLLINK metadata and the MFT entry provides a wealth of forensic information to the investigator.